Sitecore/Sitecore-Migration-Game/README.md

 - Sitecore Content Hub One (to drive the data for the application)
 - Sitecore CDP/Personalize (not required)
 - Azure Table Storage (either using the emulator or a live account)
+  - Azurite for Local Development with Azure Table Storage (Version 3.29.0)

 ## Development